 Doing a partial integration on the second term, we get

+If we want equivariant networks to be robust, then both terms in \eqref{eq:loss-Euler-Lagrange-derivation} need to be zero.
+We show that the first term is the classic Euler-Lagrange (EL) equation, and the second term is related to conservation laws.

-where we used the Stoke's theorem again to change the last term to a boundary integral.
-We will discuss this term further below, but since features $\phi$ have to finite in extent, $\phi(\vx)\to0$ as $|\vx|\to \infty $, and the boundary term vanishes.
-We will return to the boundary integral below.
+We use the Stoke's theorem to change the second term to a boundary integral.
+Since features $\phi$ have finite support, $\phi(\vx)\to0$ as $|\vx|\to \infty $, and the boundary term vanishes.
 The first term in \eqref{eq:loss-Euler-Lagrange-derivation} is the classic Euler-Lagrange (EL) equation.
-Thus, requiring good generalization, i.e. $\delta I [\phi;W^*]/\delta \phi=0$ means for optimal parameters $W^*$, the real data $\phi$ satisfies the EL equations
+Thus, requiring robustness, i.e. $\delta I [\phi;W^*]/\delta \phi=0$ means for optimal parameters $W^*$, the data $\phi$ satisfies the EL equations

 Applying this to the MSE loss \eqref{eq:Loss-MSE}, \eqref{eq:loss-Euler-Lagrange0} becomes

 where $|J| = |\ro g/\ro x|$ is the determinant of the Jacobian.
 For the translation group, \eqref{eq:loss-EL-MSE0} becomes a Helmholtz equation